 Embedding Discussions in your Website or LMS

 Kialo discussions can be embedded directly into your institution’s website or LMS platform, allowing students to work on Kialo Edu without navigating away from their student portal.
-See Embedding a Kialo Discussion for further information on embedding discussions, or Embedding Kialo in Learning Management Systems for LMS-specific instructions.
+See Embedding a Kialo Discussion for general information on embedding discussions, or Embedding Kialo in Learning Management Systems for LMS-specific instructions.